hyssostech/sketch-thru-plan-sdk-js/samples/session/README.md

 stpsdk = new StpSDK.StpRecognizer(stpconn);
 ```

-As noted, suffixes to the connection string such as `webSocketUrl+'/1J3496728D'` are interpreted as session defaults.
+As noted, suffixes to the connection string such as `<WebSocketUrl>/1J3496728D'` are interpreted as session Id defaults.

-### Automatic joining of existing session scenario
+### Session startup

-After a successful connection, the map is loaded and a scenario is joined or created.
+After a successful connection (initiated via the `Connect` button), the map is loaded.
-The actual running of the app happens as the event handlers set up in `start()`
-are triggered.
+If no scenario exists yet, a new one is created, otherwise the user is informed
+that Join or Synch can be used to load content if desired.
+Apps may choose to automatically join or synchronize, instead of leaving that users,
+depending on requirements.

 ```javascript
 async function runApp(appName) {